 The range of bonuses vary, due to the inclusion of sales commission paid to the male dominated sales team and bonuses paid to business leaders.
 There is equal pay within the leadership and sales team, with all members paid in-line with commission structures paying high performers.
 Our bonus incentives are based on performance and do not favour gender.

-Mean bonus gap is 14.7% in favour of females
+Mean bonus gap is 12.97% in favour of males